menandmice/micetro_docs/guides/admin-manual/acl_effective_access.rst

 2. Select :guilabel:`Users` or :guilabel:`Groups`, depending on whose access you want to check.

-3. Select the user/group in the grid, and use the :guilabel:`Effective access` action from the top bar or the ellipsis menu.
+3. Select the user/group in the grid, and then select :guilabel:`View effective access` on either the :guilabel:`Action` or Row :guilabel:`...` menu.

    Micetro Access
       Shows all **enabled** permissions for the user/group.

    .. image:: ../../images/effective-access-micetro.png
       :width: 80%
       :align: center

    Object Access
       Here you can select an object type and search for a specific object to check the access the selected user/group has, as well as where the access comes from.

    .. image:: ../../images/effective-access-object.png
       :width: 80%